9 Martin Method Tennis Threads

-Players of all levels will improve their tennis by remaining fit and healthy.
-Building a plan to improve your fitness based on a holistic methodology will have short-term physical and health benefits, and longer term, help to protect your body from injury.
+I was lucky enough to connect with Nathan & Giselle this year and I’m thrilled to now be working for them.
+The Tennis Fitness mantra is simple; helping people of all levels improve their game by remaining fit and healthy.
+By following a fitness plan based on a holistic methodology players will have short-term physical and health benefits, and longer term, help to protect their bodies from injury.

 Anti-Rotational & rotational control: With the amount of rotational movement that occurs in tennis, it is important to strengthen and prepare the body to be able to maintain good postural control and stability.

-Force absorption: Research shows us that having the ability to absorb force gives athletes the ability to have better movement preparation, prevent injuries and have the capacity to be more dynamic.
+Force absorption: Having the ability to absorb force gives athletes the ability to have better movement preparation, prevent injuries and have the capacity to be more dynamic.

 Force expression: Every athlete wants more power.
 Tennis being a power endurance sport, the more of it the better.